 Orthogonal matrix, Least squares solution of $A\mathbf{x} = \mathbf{b}$, normal equation, symmetric matrix, orthogonally diagonalizable.
-Given a general inner product, be able to define the norm (or length), the distance and the angle for vectors in a general vector space.
-Define the singular values of a matrix, and the pseudoinverse (in terms of the SVD).
+Given a general inner product, be able to define the norm, the length, the distance and the angle for vectors in a general vector space.
+Define the singular values of a matrix, and the pseudoinverse.